The Mihir Chronicles

 What drives our desire to be curious?

-As much as we desire a god like control over other species and our surroundings, we are able to fulfill this desire because human species come with curiosity and ability to communicate with language.
+As much as we desire for a god-like level of control over other species and our surroundings, we are fortunate enough to fulfill this desire due to the unique characteristics of the human species, which include curiosity and the remarkable ability to communicate through language.

-Writing all this down using a language on a tool that was built by a co-human is a form of thinking.
-Able to borrow ideas and repurpose them with my own thoughts and analogies is another form of intelligence.
-This is what I think separates human intelligence from animal or other form of intelligence.
+Writing all this down using a language created by a fellow human is a form of thinking.
+Another form of intelligence is the ability to borrow ideas and repurpose them with my own thoughts and analogies.
+This is what I believe distinguishes human intelligence from animal or other forms of intelligence.

 Perception vs reality

-Is intelligence accurate?
-Are we are prone to false positives?
+Are intelligence tests accurate?
+Are we susceptible to false positives?

-There is reality and there is perception.
-We tend to assume that our perceptions—sights, sounds, textures and tastes portray the real world.
-We shouldn't be fooled by internal simulation because external reality might not be what we think it is.
-The difference between the two is what creates illusion.
-This is why finding reality is so difficult because we all perceive things differently.
+There’s reality and perception.
+We often assume that our perceptions—sights, sounds, textures, and tastes—represent the real world.
+However, we shouldn’t be deceived by internal simulations because external reality might not align with our perceptions.
+The distinction between the two is what creates illusions.
+This is why finding reality is challenging because our perceptions vary widely.

-Our brain is split into two operations—rationalizing based on logic (left hemisphere) and rationalizing based on emotions (right hemisphere).
-This creates two paths for human species to evaluate reality—mathematical operation and emotional operation.
-Our human experience also depends on our environment and experiences.
-A snake might be treated differently by a human who grew up in Amazon Rain Forest versus someone who grew up in New York City.
-How one feels about a snake is purely dependent on their emotions created by their environment.
+Our brains are divided into two distinct operations: rationalizing based on logic (left hemisphere) and rationalizing based on emotions (right hemisphere).
+This division creates two distinct paths for the human species to evaluate reality: a mathematical approach and an emotional one.
+Our human experiences are also shaped by our environment and experiences.
+For instance, a snake might be treated differently by a person who grew up in the Amazon Rainforest compared to someone who grew up in New York City.
+The way one feels about a snake is entirely dependent on the emotions they experience due to their environment.

-Then are we machines?
 Based on this argument, we are not purely computational beings.
-The experiences of everyday life shapes the ultimate nature of our reality.
+Our everyday experiences shape the ultimate nature of our reality.
+Therefore, we are not machines.

 Machines

-This allows a machine to do complex tasks such as deep learning and neural network.
-A neural network is a machine learning model that uses a network of interconnected nodes to process data and make decisions in a way that mimics the human brain based on pre-programmed instructions.
+This enables machines to perform intricate tasks like deep learning and neural network operations.
+A neural network is a machine learning algorithm comprising interconnected nodes that process data and make decisions, mimicking the human brain’s functionality based on pre-defined instructions.

-Neural networks can recognize patterns and correlations in data, cluster and classify it, and learn and improve over time.
-They are used in large language models (LLMs) like ChatGPT, AI image generators like DALL-E, predictive AI models or Light Detection And Ranging (LiDAR) laser-based remote sensing technology in autonomous vehicles.
-For example, in finance, neural networks can analyze transaction history, understand asset movement, and predict financial market outcomes.
+Neural networks can identify patterns and connections in data, group and categorize it, and continuously learn and enhance their performance.
+They are employed in advanced language models such as ChatGPT, AI image generators like DALL-E, predictive AI models, and Light Detection And Ranging (LiDAR) laser-based remote sensing technology in autonomous vehicles.
+For instance, in the financial sector, neural networks can analyze transaction records, comprehend asset movements, and forecast financial market outcomes.

-For decades, the major manufacturer of Central Processing Units (CPUs) was Intel until it was challenged by Nvidia's Graphical Processing Units (GPUs).
-Unlike general-purpose CPUs, the GPU breaks complex mathematical tasks apart into small calculations, then processes them all at once.
-This method is known as parallel computing.
-A great analogy to explain this is a delivery truck dropping off one package at a time like a CPU while a GPU is more like a fleet of motorcycles spread across a city.
+For decades, Intel dominated the Central Processing Unit (CPU) market until Nvidia challenged them with its Graphical Processing Units (GPUs).
+Unlike general-purpose CPUs, GPUs break down complex mathematical tasks into smaller calculations and process them simultaneously, a technique known as parallel computing.
+Imagine a delivery truck dropping off packages one by one, similar to a CPU, while a GPU is more like a fleet of motorcycles spread across a city.

 GPUs have been transformative in the field of AI which machine learning depends on.
 Researchers at Google had trained a neural net that identified videos of cats, an effort that required some sixteen thousand CPUs While other researchers had produced the same results (or better) with just two Nvidia circuit boards.

 GPUs have been transformational in the field of artificial intelligence because they don't operate linearly.
 In other words, it is not a sequential operation.
 Instead, they operate non-linearly because of parallel computing.
 This has allowed machines to carry out unstructured tasks such as vision, language, and other complex mapping such as autonomous driving.
 And here lies the magic.
 No longer we need to have series of steps for a computer.
-It can operate on its own based on pre-trained dataset.
+It can operate on its own based on pre-trained dataset and a set of new architectural patterns.

-In 2017, researchers at Google introduced a new architecture for neural-net training called a transformer.
-The following year, researchers at OpenAI used Google’s framework to build the first “generative pre-trained transformer,” or Generative Pre-Trained Transformer (GPT).
-The GPT models were trained on Nvidia supercomputers, absorbing an enormous corpus of text and learning how to make human-like connections.
-In late 2022, after several versions, ChatGPT was released to the public.
-The more processing power one applies to a neural net, the more sophisticated its output becomes.
-This makes computers perceive as if they are talking to us in our familiar language.
+In 2017, researchers at Google unveiled a revolutionary architecture for neural network training called the transformer.
+The following year, researchers at OpenAI harnessed Google’s framework to construct the inaugural “generative pre-trained transformer,” aptly named the Generative Pre-Trained Transformer (GPT).
+These GPT models were trained on Nvidia supercomputers, absorbing an extensive corpus of text and acquiring the ability to establish human-like connections.
+In late 2022, after several iterations, ChatGPT was made accessible to the public.
+The greater the processing power allocated to a neural network, the more refined its output becomes.
+This phenomenon enables computers to perceive as if they are conversing with us in our native language.

-Language skills and cognition aren’t intertwined because they light up different systems in the brain, and there are numerous studies of people who have lost their language abilities but are otherwise cognitively capable.
-For example, when people lose their ability to speak, but are able to give thumbs up or down to a question.
+Language skills and cognition aren’t interconnected because they activate different brain systems.
+Numerous studies have shown that individuals who lose their language abilities can still be cognitively capable.
+For instance, when people lose their ability to speak but can still give thumbs up or down to a question.

-In the case of large language models it's the opposite—they can consume and produce language without the thinking part.
-It's the term that is used to describe the technology behind systems like ChatGPT from OpenAI or Gemini from Google.
+In the case of large language models, the opposite is true—they can consume and produce language without the involvement of their thinking capabilities.
+This concept is used to describe the technology behind systems like ChatGPT from OpenAI and Gemini from Google.

-LLMs are trained to fined statistical correlations in language, using mountains of text from several artifacts and other data from the internet.
-They are a big bag of statistics.
-If you ask ChatGPT, it will give you an answer based on what it has calculated to be the most likely response, based on the vast amount of information its model has ingested.
+LLMs are trained to identify statistical correlations in language by analyzing vast amounts of text from various sources and other internet data.
+Essentially, they are a repository of statistical information.
+When you ask ChatGPT, it provides an answer based on the most probable response calculated based on the extensive information its model has been trained on.

-A large language model takes a piece of text, and it looks at all the words leading up to the end.
-Then it predicts what word, or more technically, what token, comes next.
-In the training phase, the model’s neural network weights are continually changed to make these predictions better.
-Once it’s been trained, the model can be used to generate new language.
-You give it a prompt, and it generates a response by predicting the next word, one word at a time, until the response is complete.
-This is somewhat similar to our biological neurons.
-What we practice in brain gets stronger.
-As the saying goes, the neurons that fire together get wired together.
+A large language model analyzes a piece of text by examining all the words preceding the end.
+It then predicts the next word, or more precisely, the next token.
+During the training phase, the model’s neural network weights undergo continuous adjustments to enhance these predictions.
+Once trained, the model can be utilized to generate new language.
+By providing a prompt, it generates a response by successively predicting the next word, one word at a time, until the response is complete.
+This process bears some resemblance to the functioning of our biological neurons.
+As the saying goes, “Neurons that fire together wire together.”

-For example, if we have a sentence—“I like ice cream in the [blank],” an LLM is going to predict what comes next using statistical patterns it’s picked up from human text in its training data.
-And it will assign probabilities to various possible words that would continue the sentence.
-“I like ice cream in the summer” is more likely outcome than saying “I like ice cream in the fall.”
-And the less likely outcome is “I like ice cream in the book” which would rank low in an LLM’s repository.
-It can create really sophisticated results.
-It's much more than just autocomplete on your phone.
-It encompasses a great deal of cognitive work that can be captured in next token, next word prediction challenge.
-However, that sophistication isn’t consistent because they'll give an answer to a question which is utterly stupid at times such as, “I like ice cream in the book.”
-This happens because they lack contextual awareness.
-This is what it means when a machine hallucinates.
+For instance, if we have a sentence like “I like ice cream in the [blank],” an LLM will predict the next word or words based on statistical patterns it’s learned from human text in its training data.
+It assigns probabilities to various possible continuations of the sentence.
+“I like ice cream in the summer” is a more likely outcome than “I like ice cream in the fall,” and “I like ice cream in the book” is a less likely outcome that would rank low in an LLM’s database.
+LLMs can generate highly sophisticated results.
+They’re far more than just autocomplete on your phone; they encompass a significant amount of cognitive work that can be captured in the next token, next word prediction challenge.
+However, this sophistication isn’t consistent because they sometimes provide answers to questions that are utterly ridiculous, such as “I like ice cream in the book.”
+This happens because they lack contextual awareness, which is what it means when a machine hallucinates.

-Writing things in English but transforming it in other languages with different semantics is another challenge for LLMs.
-However, with more training data, LLMs are getting better.
+Writing in English and then transforming it into other languages with distinct semantics poses another challenge for LLMs.
+However, with increased training data, LLMs are demonstrating remarkable improvements.

-Can machines communicate their feelings?
-Can a machine pause and reflect because it is overheating and getting angry?
-To be decided!
-I am not convinced yet.
+Can machines express their emotions?
+Can a machine pause and reflect when it’s overheating and feeling angry?
+These are questions that still need to be answered.

 Humans vs machines

-Telling machines that anything that breaths can throw a ball.
-Next time you interact with a chatbot, and it tells you maple tree in your yard threw a ball to your kids while they were playing would sound shocking.
+Telling machines that anything that breathes can throw a ball would be shocking.
+Imagine a chatbot telling you that a maple tree in your yard threw a ball to your kids while they were playing.
 Would you believe it?
-You can of course tweak logic further by adding that biological species such as plants and trees do not have motor skills.
-Additional complexity is raised when abstracting and converting logic from one language to another.
-Again not impossible, but complex.
-Today's hardware such as Nvidia's GPUs can support complex processing that is resource heavy.
+You can further complicate the logic by adding that biological species like plants and trees lack motor skills.
+Translating and abstracting logic from one language to another also raises complexity, although it’s not impossible.
+Today’s hardware, such as Nvidia’s GPUs, can handle resource-intensive complex processing, but overcoming semantic gaps no easy task.

-This brings me to a famous theory—Turing Test proposed by Alan Turing–a prominent computer scientist of his era.
-The theory is used as a way of dealing with the question—whether the machines can think.
-According to Turing, whether machines can think is itself “meaningless.”
-However, if we consider the more precise—and related question whether a digital computer can do well in a certain kind of game that Turing describes—The Imitation Game, then at least in Turing’s eyes, we do have a question that can lead to a precise discussion.
+This brings me to a renowned theory—the Turing Test proposed by Alan Turing, a prominent computer scientist of his time.
+The theory serves as a means of addressing the question of whether machines can think.
+According to Turing, the notion of machine thinking itself is “meaningless.”
+However, if we search for more precise and related question—whether a digital computer can excel in a specific game that Turing describes, known as the Imitation Game—we can at least have a meaningful discussion.

-We can tweak algorithms in Imitation Game when they are role-playing human intelligence by substituting an incorrect subject such as anyone who breaths can throw to more precision such as anyone who breaths and has motor skills can throw.
-The refinement can be done at its finest level, but we are still at the mercy of statistical correlations and patterns.
-But as discussed earlier, we aren't perfect either.
-We experience false positives based on our biases.
-However, machines lack intangible elements of human cognition such as authenticity and emotions.
+We can refine algorithms in Imitation Game when they simulate human intelligence by substituting incorrect subjects, such as “anyone who breathes can throw,” for more precise ones like “anyone who breathes and has motor skills can throw.”
+This refinement can be achieved to the finest degree, but we are still dependent on statistical correlations and patterns.
+As discussed earlier, we are not perfect either.
+We encounter false positives due to our biases.
+However, machines lack the intangible aspects of human cognition, such as authenticity and emotions.

-When a human interacts with an intelligent machine by sharing a joke—it responds back with “that was funny Mihir.”
-But will it also respond back with a feeling that a joke invokes?
-Will it light up its brain that has a second level or third level impact?
-It might understand a joke but currently lacks the emotional response.
+When a human interacts with an intelligent machine by sharing a joke, it responds with, “That was funny, Mihir.”
+However, will it also experience an emotional response to the joke?
+Will its brain light up with a second or even a third-level impact?
+It may understand the joke, but currently lacks the emotional connection.

-The entire argument made here on comparing artificial intelligence against human intelligence is debatable.
-Whether an entity learns through language or human baby like, if one can get to its final destination based on simple instructions through two different routes, it is enough to call an entity intelligent.
-The degree of intelligence might vary, but that is the whole argument of Turing Test.
+The entire argument presented here comparing artificial intelligence to human intelligence is debatable.
+Whether an entity learns through language or in a manner similar to a human baby, if it can reach its final destination based on simple instructions using two different routes, it is sufficient to label it as intelligent.
+The level of intelligence may differ, but that is the crux of the Turing Test.

-Lastly, how does AI navigate alignment problem when it's dealt with censorship?
-When a government entity censors an LLM model based on their cultural values, LLMs will lack reality.
-Different cultural zones with different values will censor different things.
-Open-source models might solve it, but are the powerful entities of the world open to it?
+Lastly, how does AI address the alignment problem when it encounters censorship?
+When a government entity censors an LLM model based on their cultural values, the LLM will lose its ability to provide accurate information.
+Different cultural regions with varying values will censor different topics.
+Open-source models might offer a solution, but are the influential entities of the world willing to adopt them?

-My interest in this deep dive is not to side with one argument or the other but understand the limitations while using AI tools to power my daily workflows by 10x.
-We are living in the world of automation, and it is worthwhile to adapt and understand the current norms.
+My interest in this in-depth exploration is not to endorse one argument over another, but rather to comprehend the constraints while leveraging AI-powered tools to enhance my daily workflows by a factor of ten.
+In today’s era of automation, it is imperative to adapt and grasp the prevailing norms.

 A brief history of AI landscape